o28o/fdg/README.md

 You can get all occurrences of the definition, metaphor, practice etc.
 By default search is made in DN, MN, SN, AN.
 But user has option to add other books of KN.

-# fdg.offline
+# dg.offline
-Offline version of fdg
+Offline version of dg

 This instruction is only for Android devices.
 Check possible options for IOS in the end of this instruction. if you'll find out how to run it on IOS please let me know.